Ágnes Szatmári

 Ágnes Szatmári (born 28 June 1987) is a Romanian former professional tennis player.

 On 24 March 2008, she reached her highest singles ranking of 187 by the Women's Tennis Association (WTA).
 On 20 August 2007, she reached her highest WTA doubles ranking of 123.

-She won two singles and 14 doubles titles on the ITF Women's Circuit.
+Over her career, she won two singles and 14 doubles titles on the ITF Women's Circuit.

 Szatmári was coached by Portik Endre.